Your New Retirement Survival Guide

 This is no easy feat.
 Most stocks that pay generous dividends are big, mature, slow-growing companies.
 (You know, utilities, food companies, real estate investment trusts and so on.)
 Yet Marc regularly mines gold in this sector.

-With the help of his new book, you can too.
+With the help of his book, you can too.

-You Don't Have to Drive an Uber in Retirement is now available in bookstores nationwide.
-However, Amazon is currently offering it at a substantial discount to the cover price.
+You Don’t Have to Drive an Uber in Retirement is now available in bookstores nationwide as well as on Amazon.

 You only retire once.
 And the fear of outliving your money is real.
 So the choices you make are vitally important.